imylomylo/blog/_posts/2019-04-11-redfox-labs-components-of-komodo-accelerate-adoption-everyone-wins.md

 Additionally, the recently created project [Komodore64 gaming platform has announced a partnership with RedFOX](https://twitter.com/komodoregames/status/1114137004047044608).

+## Why does RedFOX success benefit everyone?
+Komodo is an open ecosystem.
+RedFOX is the first incubation project attempting to take Komodo technology mainstream.
+Komodo's technology offering is vast:
+* Multi-currency Wallet
+* 3rd Generation Atomic Swap DEX Network
+* Custom Consensus Framework
+* Blockchain Starter Kit
+* Blockchain Security Service

+The custom consensus framework recently enabled true [decentralized oracles for decentralized price feeds]().

-## How can these platforms be built using Komodo?
+## How can these platforms be built by RedFOX Labs?
-Whether the platforms created in the future raise their own funds or create their own currencies or tokens, the initial blockchain creation for any project RedFOX Labs undertakes is possible with Komodo's Blockchain Starter Kit (BSK).
+Whether the platforms created in the future raise their own funds or create their own currencies or tokens, the initial blockchain creation for any project RedFOX Labs undertakes is possible with Komodo's [Blockchain Starter Kit](https://komodoplatform.com/blockchain-starter-kit/) (BSK).
 This is provided in both technical form (DIY Blockchain) and in service form - through service providers found at the Komodo BSK page.
-The Komodo team is also creating a SaaS blockchain generator due for launch Q2 2019.
+The Komodo team is also creating a [SaaS blockchain generator](https://decryptmedia.com/5263/amazon-komodo-service-blockchain) due for launch Q2 2019.
 A custom blockchain is generated with it's own characteristics including rewards, supply, consensus, blocktime and more.
 So once these blockchains are created, how do you build on top of them?

 ### Payment Systems
 * Cryptocurrencies & Stablecoins